 Rentals: Tech and equipment rental might also provide attractive opportunities.
-You could offer monthly subscriptions for gaming kits and products, similar to what Grover (raised €250m this year) does with its pay-as-you-go service, but specifically for gamers.
+You could offer monthly subscriptions for gaming kits and products, similar to what Grover (raised €250m in 2020) does with its pay-as-you-go service, but specifically for gamers.

 Give consumers the option to buy out the tech when their period is up, or move on to try out newer/different models.

 Wearables: Garmin released an esports smartwatch that allows gamers to livestream their biometric data.
 Soon the market will be flooded by a slew of gamer-centric wearable tech: Think EEG headsets, discreet wireless microphones, and immersive gaming vests.

 Fitness Esports: Fitness video games utilizing VR are on the rise; wearables will catalyze growth in this space.
 A future niche of competitive esports based on fitness gaming will open up new equipment, tech, partnership, and training opportunities.

 Brands targeting digital natives should take careful note: In 2019, the majority of esports fans were aged 18-24, up by 60%+ from 2018.
 And they have significant spending power.
 IAB research found 43% of esports fans have an annual household income of $75k or more.